lucgr/RepoScope/README.md

 1. **PR Unification Logic**:
    - Extracts task identifiers from branch names using regex patterns
-   - Groups PRs by task name across repositories
+   - Groups PRs by task name across repositories (branch names also supported)
-   - Calculates consolidated status and statistics for each task
+   - Calculates consolidated status and basic statistics for each task
    - Uses the PAT from the extension for all GitLab API interactions.

 2. **Virtual Workspace Creation**: